Post photo: New York skyline | © Pixabay

 Everyone probably agrees that a lot has changed in the last almost 150 years, but also that people hold on to things they love for as long as possible.
 A relevant example is the medieval municipal law, which still applies today to towns that have fewer inhabitants than the smallest municipalities in the region.

 That's probably why it's also utopian - at least as long as we Europeans still have a say in world affairs - that the limit to a big city should be increased to one million inhabitants, for example.

 That's why it's also necessary to think about what actually defines such a big city, because that's obviously what motivates hundreds of thousands of people to want to live there.

 A major city is generally located at a transport hub that connects it with at least two other major cities.
-If a large city is only connected to a large city in terms of transport, one must assume that it is more of a satellite city, or as the Wirtschaftswoche 2017 put it so nicely, a city ideal commuter location.
+If a city is only connected to one city in terms of transport, you have to assume that it is more of a satellite city or, as Wirtschaftswoche 2017 put it so nicely, a city ideal commuter location.

 Another example of this metropolitan infrastructure is the linking of the relevant traffic, with the transfer of people, goods and goods taking place as optimally as possible.

-With these traffic-related prerequisites alone, there is a chance for a city to become or remain a big city.
+Alone with these traffic-technical conditions there is a chance for a city to become or to remain a big city.

 It's bad if you rail connections cuts or consciously directs it towards another big city.
 It's also bad if you have an existing one water connection not optimized for today's traffic.
 It's even worse if you don't optimize the linking of the different types of traffic, and it's really bad if the incoming and outgoing traffic is hindered rather than improved by the city itself.